 European slate is largely imported from Spain, though many beautiful variations originate in Brazil, Portugal and South Africa.
 We specify slate for countertops, water features and coping, yet mainly as paving surfaces.
 A robust material, slate can be specified in narrow bands, optimal in areas where we require dynamic detail, such as pathways.
-Quarried in slim profiles, slate's solidity enables large slabs to be formed at mere 30mm height, and this attribute sustains efficient transport, on-site storage space and labour management.
+Quarried in slim profiles, slate's solidity enables large slabs to be formed at mere 30mm height, and this valuable attribute sustains efficient transport, on-site storage space and labour management.

 Red veining in sandstone forms an invigorating, integral feature, complementing materials such as hardwood, granite and concrete.
 In California and Central Australia, sandstones are extensively red, and display highly unusual geological facets.
-A few red sandstones are available in the UK, imported from India and China, though they're best matched wisely with intrinsic flora characteristics and daylight ambience.
+A few red sandstones are available in the UK, imported chiefly from India and China, though they're best matched wisely with intrinsic flora characteristics and daylight ambience.
 The red veining is intriguing, since it represents Earth's natural process, the stone's evolution and its provenance.

 Buff sandstone isn't as shimmering as porcelain or limestone, and displays fascinating, inherent fossil imprints, while complementing countless landscape design materials in diverse climates.
 Foliage silhouettes generated onto the stone produce a dynamic interplay of contrasting shadows and light, while large-scale, buff flagstones truly increase sense of space in small, urban London gardens.
 There are numerous sources for this beautiful material in Yorkshire, China and India, although buff sandstone, as a soft sedimentary rock, requires attentive specification throughout various design & build methods.

 Certain grey sandstones appear monotonous at times; we prefer a smooth stone, slightly varied, combining it with vibrant textures.
 We produce subtle nuances utilising various finishes, such as flamed, bush-hammered, honed and sandblasted.
-These captivating, hard landscaping techniques provide tactile surfaces, useful in creating bespoke step treads, landings and refined detail design within a broad spectrum of well-constructed, architectural gardens.
+These captivating hard landscaping techniques provide tactile surfaces, useful in creating bespoke step treads, landings and refined detail design within a broad spectrum of well-constructed, architectural gardens.

 We love the gracefulness of blue sandstone, and in London it blends seamlessly with natural light during daytime, appearing effortlessly elegant, as in many Northern Hemisphere gardens.
 James van Sweden and Wolfgang Oehme, the innovative American landscape architects, have blended blue stone abundantly into their remarkably expansive blueprints, which complements their romantic vision of natural prairie gardens organically.
 In this small, contemporary Kensington garden, we sought naturalistic essence by infusing bluestone hardscaping serenity.
-Aptly portrayed within minimalist hard landscaping, while juxtaposed alongside a lush woodland soft landscape, the smooth, cerulean sandstone invigorates a densely shaded urban outdoor space – narrating a miniaturised landscape garden.
+Aptly portrayed within minimalist hard landscaping, while juxtaposed alongside a lush woodland soft landscape, the smooth, cerulean sandstone invigorates a densely shaded urban outdoor space – narrating a miniaturised landscape garden in London.